 ILTOO Pharma lead product, ILT-101, is the world most advanced IL-2-based therapies.
 ILTOO’s vision is that, along with corticosteroids and anti-TNFs antibodies, IL2-mediated immunotherapy will become the next-generation standard of care for treating ADs.
 Systemic lupus erythematosus (SLE) and recently diagnosed type-1 diabetes (T1D) have been selected as top priority indications.
 By targeting an immunological imbalance which is the common root cause of ADs, ILT-101 has the potential to bring an enhanced therapeutic benefit to a wide spectrum of patients affected by ADs.

-Immunomic Therapeutics, Inc. (ITI) is a privately-held clinical stage biotechnology company pioneering the study of the LAMP-based nucleic acid immunotherapy platforms.
+Immunomic Therapeutics, Inc. (ITI) is a privately-held clinical stage biotechnology company pioneering the study of nucleic acid immunotherapy platforms.
 These investigational technologies have the potential to alter how we use immunotherapy for cancer, allergies and animal health.
-On the heels of two landmark deals in 2015, including an exclusive worldwide license with Astellas Pharma Inc. to explore the use of LAMP-Vax™ for use in the prevention and treatment of allergic diseases which resulted in over $315M in licensing revenue that year, the company has now focused on the application of LAMP technology in oncology.
+On the heels of two landmark deals in 2015, including an exclusive worldwide license with Astellas Pharma Inc. to explore the use of LAMP-Vax™ for use in the prevention and treatment of allergic diseases which resulted in over $315M in licensing revenue that year, the company has now focused on the application of its UNITE™ platform in oncology.